daishengqi/Data_Sharing_Impacts/README.md

-# Data Sharing and its Scientific Impacts
+# Data Sharing and Scientific Impacts in Ecology
-This is the Git for paper "Leading scientists are more likely to share data in ecology observation" which was written for supporting better policy solution in ecology data communication.
-This repository contains the source codez on two versions of this paper.
+This is the Git repository of paper "Leading scientists are more likely to share data in ecology observation", which was written for supporting better policy making in ecology data communication.
+This repository contains source codez on two versions of papers.
 For paper version 2016, the codes of web crawler, data analysis, LeaderRank algorithm and data visualization are in resource_codez Folder.
 For paper version 2017, the codes are in root folder and saved in the form of jupyter notebook.
+Introductions below are updated to v2017.

 ## Datasets
 * **Bibliometric Data**: A total of 5654 research papers were collected in this study.
 This dataset was collected using formula: `TS = ((flux AND eddy covariance) OR fluxnet OR ameriflux OR asiaflux OR chinaflux OR japanflux OR euroflux OR ozflux OR mexflux) PY = (1982-2015)` in the form of utf-8 full record at Thomson Reuters Web of Science.